dlozanob/My-Notes/SAA-C03.md

 Though *google.com* can be used as host name, all nodes in the VPC won't be able to go to the actual *google.com* because they'll be redirected to the node set as *google.com*.

 ![alt text](image-335.png)

+In a *Private Hosted Zone* resources are not accessible outside the VPC.

+An *inbound endpoint* allows DNS queries to come from your on-premises network into your VPC.

+An *outbound endpoint* allows DNS queries to come from your VPC into your on-premises network.

 ![alt text](image-336.png)

 Possible to import Zone Files to caching all stored record in other zones.